chenbobby/cutiepy/cutiepy_website/docs/quickstart.md

 ![CutiePy UI](#TODO-cutiepy-ui-screenshot)

-The CutiePy UI provides a graphical interface for you to monitor your Jobs and Workers.
+The CutiePy UI is a graphical interface for you to monitor your Jobs and Workers.
 You will not see any Jobs yet, but you will soon, after we enqueue a Job in the next step!

 ## 4. Enqueue your Python function as a job